2015-2016 Audit and Evaluation Committee Annual Report

 The Committee’s external members are pleased with the Committee’s ongoing development and maturity in its advisory role.
 Members were provided with relevant and transparent information to enable the Committee to discharge its mandate.
 Members were pleased with the professionalism of staff, their candour concerning the challenges they face and willingness to implement suggestions.

 The Committee has established itself as an integral part of the OIC’s governance system.
 Despite the pressures of competing priorities and the multitasking typical of small organizations, the commitment and engagement of senior officials and functional analysts have been invaluable in helping the Committee fulfill its mandate.
 Based on observations over the past year the Committee concludes that OIC appears to have a systematic and rational approach to addressing its mandate, to monitoring results and to reporting publicly.

 7. Forward planning

-The Committee is scheduled to meet four times during 2015–2016.
-Its goal are to continue to provide advice that reflects core public sector principles, take into account the independence of Agents of Parliament, and encompass innovative and creative perspectives.
+The Committee is scheduled to meet four times during 2016–2017.
+Its goals are to continue to provide advice that reflects core public sector principles, take into account the independence of Agents of Parliament, and encompass innovative and creative perspectives.

 The members have a few focuses for the next year: